SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 The value of a control expression can even be pattern-matched to the value of a case in an enumeration and checked for inclusion in a specified range of values.
-For examples of how to use these various types of values in switch statements, see “Switch” in the :doc:`../LanguageGuide/index`.
+For examples of how to use these various types of values in switch statements, see “Switch” in the :doc:`../LanguageGuide/ControlFlow` chapter of the :doc:`../LanguageGuide/index`.

 A switch case may optionally contain a **guard expression**, which is introduced by the keyword ``where`` followed by an expression.
 Guard expressions are used to provide an additional condition before a case is considered matched to the control expression.